eatyourpeas/all-things-glucose/README.md

 # An API for all things glucose

 Written in Golang, this API is a service to bring all glucose calculations in to one place.
-There are plenty of calculators out there, but how many of them are available as an API.
+There are plenty of calculators out there, but how many of them are available as an API?
 And how many of them are written in GO?!

 This intial simple API is a Glucose Infusion Rate calculator.
 Helpful for calculating glucose requirement, especially where hyperinsulinism is suspected.